Strict border changes for NSW residents

 “We don’t imagine it will be many people, if any, but that’s just a precautionary measure we’re putting in place.”

-Under Western Australia’s hard border rules, travel from Victoria is only permitted for exempt people, including certain government officials and military personnel, federal MPs, transport freight or logistics workers, and anyone granted approval on compassionate grounds.
+Under WA’s hard border rules, travel from Victoria is only permitted for exempt people including: certain government officials; military personnel; federal MPs; transport, freight or logistics workers; and anyone granted approval on compassionate grounds.

 Originally published as Strict border changes for NSW residents